Rupert Bunny: Early life and education

 Bunny was the third son of Brice Frederick Bunny, a British Victorian county court judge, and his German mother, Marie Hedwig Dorothea Wulsten.
 He was born in St Kilda, Melbourne.
 He had an affluent and privileged upbringing.

+He also had an older sister Alice, which was born in 1859.
+She married Henry Leishman, and English immigrant, and settled with him in Queensland before moving to Albany, Western Australia in 1892, and died in Perth in 1951.
+Their homestead and farm, Springmount, is now heritage listed.

 During his childhood, Bunny had an extended trip in Europe, which lasted two years.
 He returned to Australia trilingual, in English, French and German.

 In early 1881, Bunny was enrolled into the University of Melbourne, intending to study civil engineering.
 Instead, Bunny began his artistic training in 1881 to 1883 in Melbourne at the National Gallery School of Design under O.R.
 Campbell and George Folingsby.
 He studied alongside artists such as Fred McCubbin, Aby Altson and John Longstaff.
 In 1884, at age 20, he moved to London to continue his artistic education.
 He studied under Phillip Calderon at St Johns Wood Art School for 18 months.
 Upon meeting the French academic history painter Jean-Paul Laurens in London, Bunny enrolled in Laurens' atelier in Paris, where he studied for 2 years until 1886.
 Finishing his artistic training, he studied under Pierre Paul Léon Glaize at the Académie Colarossi in 1890.

 Critics give responsibility to his cosmopolitan childhood for his ability to assimilate easily into Parisian society and its artistic circles, unlike many other expatriates.
 He was well respected in Paris, where he remained until 1932.